ejasquith/kendal-chess-club/docs/INTERVIEWS.md

 # Stakeholder Interviews

 During the planning stage of the project, I thought it would be wise to get some insight from real people who would be a potential part of the site's audience, rather than projecting my own ideas of what users may require from the site.
-The results of these are detailed below (all answers shown as written).
+The results of these are detailed below.

 ## Interviewee 1: Jonathan Rashleigh, client